ankesh06g/SalesforceIndex/Notes/Apex/3_SOQL.md

 ## 3.7 FIELDS(ALL|STANDARD|CUSTOM)

-Selects all fields of an object.
+- Selects all fields of an object.
 Similar to *.
+- FIELDS(STANDARD) is bounded, so can use in Apex;
+- FIELDS(ALL) and FIELDS(CUSTOM) condidered as unbounded, hece can't use in apex.
+- FIELDS(ALL) and FIELDS(CUSTOM) works in query editor.

 ## 3.8 Dynamic SOQL Queries